seamless-medley/medley/packages/node-medley/README.md

 **Read only**

-Returns `true` if is playing but has been paused.
+Returns `true` if playing but has been paused.

 ## `volume`